Telematics 101: What it is and Why it Matters

 What is telematics?

 Telematics is actually a multi-disciplinary field.
 It combines telecommunications, transport, road safety, engineering, and computer science.
-This means that it has the potential to solve many different problems in the arenas of fleet management and transportation.
+This means that it has the potential to solve many fleet management and transportation challenges.

 Perhaps you’re already tracking some of this information in a spreadsheet.
 However, as your fleet grows, manually tracking fleet data becomes more and more of a time sink.
 Plus, there’s always the risk of errors when manually entering data.